-If you’re interested in joining a law school that continues to redefine legal education, read on to learn more about how to get into UC Hastings Law School.
+If you’re interested in joining a law school that continues to redefine legal education, read on to learn more about how to get into UC Law San Francisco.

-The University of California Hastings was established in 1878 and has since provided its students with rigorous academics, hands-on practice, and unparalleled opportunities to prepare them for revolutionary legal careers.
+The UC Law San Francisco was established in 1878 and has since provided its students with rigorous academics, hands-on practice, and unparalleled opportunities to prepare them for revolutionary legal careers.

-As a one of a kind law school, UC Hastings is located at the epicenter of law firms: local, state, and federal courts, non-profits, and tech companies.
-UC Hastings also boasts having one of the most extensive and innovative experiential learning and judicial externship programs in the country.
+As a one of a kind law school, UC Law San Francisco is located at the epicenter of law firms: local, state, and federal courts, non-profits, and tech companies.
+UC Law San Francisco also boasts having one of the most extensive and innovative experiential learning and judicial externship programs in the country.

-With so many reasons to join this law school, this guide will go over what it takes to become part of the UC Hastings law community, how much it costs, and more!
+With so many reasons to join this law school, this guide will go over what it takes to become part of the UC SF law community, how much it costs, and more!

-In order to reap the benefits of UC Hastings Law School, prospective students must have or submit the following law school requirements:
+In order to reap the benefits of UC Law San Francisco, prospective students must have or submit the following law school requirements:

-UC Hastings also requires students to submit two letters of recommendation with their application.
+UC Law SF also requires students to submit two letters of recommendation with their application.
 Ideally, both of these letters will come from professors that taught you and can attest to your academic achievements and potential.

 However, if you’ve been out of law school for several years, you can ask professional mentors or supervisors to write them for you.

-Likely the most dreaded part of a law school application, UC Hastings Law also requires a personal statement for admission consideration.
-This personal statement should tell the committee more about who you are, what you value, and what you can bring to the UC Hastings legal community.
+Likely the most dreaded part of a law school application, UC Law San Francisco also requires a personal statement for admission consideration.
+This personal statement should tell the committee more about who you are, what you value, and what you can bring to the UC San Francisco legal community.

 There is no page limit on this statement, which gives you more freedom to express yourself!

-To get a better idea of how long the application process is, here are some important deadlines to keep in mind:
+To get a better idea of how long the application process is, here are some important UC Law San Francisco deadlines to keep in mind:

 Since the admissions committee begins to review applications in October, it is recommended that you submit yours around then to maximize your chances of acceptance.
 Applicants that wait until April to submit their applications will be competing for even fewer spots!

-UC Hastings Law School costs $49,930 for in-state tuition and $55,930 for out-of-state tuition.
-While these costs may be high, UC Hastings offers scholarships and awards to ease some of the financial burden their law students face.
-In fact, the average scholarship awarded to the 2025 class was $15,400.
+UC Law SF tuition costs $54,140 for in-state residents and $61,074 for out-of-state.
+While these costs may be high, UC Law San Francisco offers scholarships and awards to ease some of the financial burden their law students face.

 After going over the admission requirements and acceptance rate, you might want some pointers on how to impress the admissions committee and stand out as an applicant.
-Here are the top three tips on how to get into UC Hastings College of Law.
+Here are the top three tips on how to get into UC Law San Francisco.

-While UC Hastings offers you the option to write the GRE instead of the LSAT, and it might be tempting to skip over those pesky logic games or tedious reading comprehension passages, doing so may hurt your chances of admission.
+While UC Law San Francisco offers you the option to write the GRE instead of the LSAT, and it might be tempting to skip over those pesky logic games or tedious reading comprehension passages, doing so may hurt your chances of admission.

-UC Hastings states they prefer the LSAT over the GRE because the LSAT is generally more trusted as it’s been used to assess law students’ potential for much longer than the GRE.
-Notably, only eight students that submitted GRE scores were accepted into the graduating 2025 class.
+UC Law SF states they prefer the LSAT over the GRE because the LSAT is generally more trusted as it’s been used to assess law students’ potential for much longer than the GRE.
+Notably, only eight students that submitted GRE scores were accepted into the most recent graduating class.

 When deciding which professors or mentors to ask to write your recommendation letters, you want to choose those that will depict you as a stellar student or employee.
 You do not want to come across as average or slightly above.